jlanssie/request-app/README.md

-# Docker Container
+# Request App

-A sample Docker Container.
+A sample ExpressJS app in a Docker container.

 ## Installation